faye/faye-websocket-node/README.markdown

 request object.
 The `client` method always returns a handler for the RFC version of the protocol with masking enabled on outgoing frames.

-The `options` argument is optional, and is a hash.
-It may contain the following
+The `options` argument is optional, and is an object.
+It may contain the following fields:
-keys:

 * `protocols` - an array of strings representing acceptable subprotocols for use over the socket.
 The handler will negotiate one of these to use via the